 - Clean and decontaminate the fume cupboard, if necessary.

-- Remember to note maintenance and unusual situations within your fume cupboard log book and discuss with the appropriate person.
+- Note any maintenance and unusual situations within the fume cupboard log book and discuss with the appropriate person.

-To achieve optimum performance from your fume cupboard ensure:
+- To achieve optimum performance from the fume cupboard ensure:

-- Minimise traffic passing in front of the fume cupboard.
-Keep a 1m zone in front of the fume cupboard for only the fume cupboard user.
+- minimise traffic passing in front of the fume cupboard by maintaining a 1m zone in front of the fume cupboard for only the fume cupboard user;

-- Do not place storage items between where you are working and the baffle, as this effects air flow.
+- do not place storage items between the work area and the baffle, as this effects air flow; and

 |Printable version (PDF)|